LilyTouch/zettlr-docs/docs/en/advanced/custom-css.md

 ```

-### Formating > Quote Block
+#### Formatting > Quote Block

-To change the formating of the quote block to get better style.
+To change the formatting of the quote block to get better style.

 .cm-line:has(.cm-quote.cm-content-span.cm-content-span)  {
     display: block; /* Make the span a block element */